liuyuning/DumpEmoji/README.md

 iOS8.1, 8.2, 8.3 8.4, 9.0, 9.1, 9.2, 9.2.1

-Not all emoji character can display in browser, you can copy emoji text to TextEdit.app and select the font emoji
+Not all emoji character can display in browser, you can copy emoji text to TextEdit.app and select the font of emoji.

 All Emoji on iOS9.1